Ralf-A/Cosmos-Oddysey-Webapp/README.md

 - **Reservations**: Securely make a reservation with your name on your preferred route.
 - **Pricelist History**: Access up to the last 15 active pricelists.

+# Achievements with this project
+- My first time using .NET and C#
+- First time using Docker to create an app with frontend, backend and database instances and doing DevOps practices
+- Getting more comfortable with React.js

+# Undone work
+- Tests for API - tested only using postman and built-in swagger and manual blackbox testing
+- Exception handling for API could be better
+- No request validation besides on frontend
+- Overall structure could be a bit better

 # Starting the Program

 ## Option 1: Using Docker (Recommended)